 All First-Class International Mail requires a customs form except for items that weigh less than 16 ounces and do not have potentially dutiable contents.

-Effective immediately, the USPS will no longer accept any handwritten copies of Customs Form PS 2976 (generally necessary for international shipments weighing under four pounds) nor Customs Form PS 2976-A (utilized for international shipments four pounds or more).
+Effective immediately, the USPS will no longer accept any handwritten copies of Customs Form PS 2976 (PDF) (generally necessary for international shipments weighing under four pounds) nor Customs Form PS 2976-A (PDF) (utilized for international shipments four pounds or more).

 All USPS customs forms must be prepared and submitted electronically (online).